hoonpak/Convolutional-Neural-Networks-for-Sentence-Classification/README.md

 # Convolutional Neural Networks for Sentence Classification

-This is the implementation of [Convolutional Neural Networks for Sentence Classification](https://aclanthology.org/D14-1181) (Kim, EMNLP 2014) on python with numpy library.
+This is the implementation of [Convolutional Neural Networks for Sentence Classification](https://aclanthology.org/D14-1181) (Kim, EMNLP 2014) on python with pytorch library.

 ## Results